iexcloud/docs/source/managing-your-data/updating-a-dataset-schema.md

 ``` {note} You can also rename a dataset.
 ```

-Whether you hand-crafted your schema or Apperate infered your schema from a data sampling, it's good to check your schema after creating it and testing it.
+Whether you hand-crafted your schema or Apperate inferred your schema from a data sampling, it's good to check your schema after creating it and testing it.

 ``` {warning} Changing the schema of a parent dataset can break or alter its associated views.
 ```